04-TREADMILL/chat-next-web/README.md

 ## config

-The default username and password are both set to 'admin'.
+The default username and password are both set to `admin`.